 Tango Controls is a free open source device-oriented controls toolkit for controlling any kind of hardware or software and building SCADA (supervisory control and data acquisition) systems.
 Tango Controls is operating system independent and supports C++, Java and Python for all the components.

-The concept of Tango Controls has been developed in the European Synchrotron Radiation Facility in Grenoble, France about 20 years ago.
-Since then the work on the core of the toolkit has begun.
-Though Tango Controls has proven itself as a mature toolkit with many users, as an open source Tango Controls toolkit is always being improved.
+The concept of Tango Controls was developed at the European Synchrotron Radiation Facility (ESRF) in Grenoble, France back in 1999.
+Since then, work on the core of the toolkit has continued.
+Tango Controls is an open source project, which has proven itself as a mature toolkit with many users worldwide.

-The software used in synchrotron facilities can be compared with the software for stock markets – huge amount of data must be displayed on the monitor in a real time and being processed and being saved in databases for post processing.
-As Tango Controls exists for more than 20 years and becomes more and more popular among facilities, it has proved itself as a reliable toolkit.
+The software used in synchrotron facilities can be compared with the software for stock markets – huge amounts of data must be displayed on the monitor in real time and must be processed and saved in databases for post processing.

-So, the toolkit was mainly developed for research facilities needs, but the idea and concept (philosophy) behind was to create a framework.
+The toolkit was mainly developed for research facilities needs, but the basic idea and concept behind it was to create a framework.

-Tango Controls has been enriched with many applications (desktop and web based) that can satisfy almost all your needs.
-That means that you can use Tango Controls not only as a device-oriented controls toolkit and write your own applications but also use it as a final product.
-Nowadays Tango Controls has very rich ecosystem that includes all these applications.
-Among applications, you can find: real-time alarm with alarm status, historical and real-time data monitoring.
+Tango Controls has a very rich ecosystem that includes many applications available as both desktop apps and as web based tools.
+This means that you can use Tango Controls not only as a device-oriented controls toolkit to write your own applications but also use it as a final product.
+Among the selection of applications you can find: real-time alarm with alarm status, historical and real-time data monitoring.

-Tango Controls is a hardware independent toolkit.
-That means you can use your driver to connect hardware with Tango Controls.
-Taking that Tango Controls is used in many facilities for many years, with high probability you can find driver you need in a special device catalogue and use it for free.
+Tango Controls is a hardware independent toolkit, meaning you can use your driver to connect hardware with Tango Controls.
+Given that Tango Controls is already used in many facilities, there is a good chance that you can find the driver that you need in a special device catalogue and can use it for free.

-Thanks to the concept of Tango Controls and its software architecture, it can be easily integrated to any hardware.
+Thanks to the concept of Tango Controls and its software architecture, it can be easily integrated with any hardware.

 What_is_Tango.jpg